softwarefactory-project/sf-docs/docs/operator/nodepool_operator.rst

 ^^^^^^^^^^^^^^^^^^^^

 To do this, an account on an OpenStack cloud is required and credentials need to be known by Nodepool.
-Moreover it is highly recommended to use a dedicated network or tenant for slave instances.
+It is highly recommended to use a project dedicated to Nodepool, into which the slave instances will be spawned.

+The slave instances inherit the project's "default" security group for access rules.
+Therefore the project's "default" security group must **at least** allow incoming SSH traffic (TCP/22) from the zuul-executor node.
+More permissive access can be considered if others should be allowed to SSH into test nodes.
+Please refer to `OpenStack's documentation <https://docs.openstack.org/nova/pike/admin/security-groups.html>` to find out how to modify security groups.

 In order to configure Nodepool to define a provider (an OpenStack cloud account) you need to adapt sfconfig.yaml.
 Below is an example of configuration.